ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Industrial Screen Printing Anomaly Detection Dataset: ISP-AD

 \subsection{Industrial Screen Printing and Defect Classes}

 The examined product is manufactured using a technique called screen or silk-screen printing \cite{Biegeleisen.2012}.
 It is a low-cost and highly automatable manufacturing process applied in various industries e.g. automotive, textile and electronics \cite{Sauer.2011}.
 In a nutshell, during the printing process, ink is deposited through a stencil with a predefined design onto the front and/or backside of a polymer carrier foil.
 The subsequent repetition using different stencils and colors results in a multilayer decorated foil plate with a high-quality appealing design.
 However, the complex manufacturing process is error-prone at basically every step of production.
 This results in a wide range of different defect appearances and classes.
 The investigated defect classes within this publication are visualized in Fig. \ref{fig1} and Fig. \ref{fig2}.
 They can be divided in punctual defects (Fig. \ref{fig1}), such as inclusions, scratches, dots, pinholes, printing or screen defects or area defects (Fig. \ref{fig2}), such as pattern misalignment, squeegee strokes and grid defects.
 As described in \cite{KrassnigHaselmann.2022}, three different optical modalities, consisting of darkfield illumination in Line Scan Modality 1 (LSM-1), brightfield illumination in Area Scan Modality (ASM), and transmission illumination in Line Scan Modality 2 (LSM-2), were mandatory to visualize the wide range of different defect classes.

+For example, most defects in the transparent top layer, such as scratches or mechanical deformations, are only visible under brightfield illumination used in ASM, whereas printing or screen defects are captured under darkfield conditions by means of LSM-1.
+In LSM-2, transmission illumination is used to detect defects such as pinholes or inhomogeneities within the print layers.
+For a detailed description of the imaging modalities and a visualization of different defect classes and their root causes, we refer to sections 2 and 3 in \cite{Krassnig.2024}.

-In general, defects can be characterized as small (few px in extension in relation to large sized field of views (FOV) of up to \SI{e6}{\square\milli\metre}) and weakly contrasted, embedded within structured background patterns that exhibit high permissible variability.
+In general, defects can be characterized as small (few px in extension in relation to large sized field of views (FOV) of up to \SI{e6}{\square\milli\metre}, with minimum object pixel sizes of approximately 75 µm) and weakly contrasted.
+They are embedded within structured background patterns that exhibit high permissible variability, making visual separation difficult due to low contrast, shown by the fiber in Fig. \ref{fig1}.
+As visualized in Fig. \ref{fig1} and Fig. \ref{fig2}, defect characteristics are strongly dependent on both the imaging modality and the specific defect class.